Types of sprained ankle

 - landing awkwardly from a jump

-It’s impossible to totally remove the likelihood of spraining your ankle but there are a number of things you can do to lessen the chance that you’ll get a sprained ankle.
+There are a number of things you can do to lessen the chance that you’ll get a sprained ankle.
 The most important thing you can do is to maintain the strength and flexibility of the muscles surrounding your ankle.
-Some other examples are listed below.
+Some other things are listed below.

 - Wear shoes that fit and are appropriate for the activity you’re doing.

 - Take care when walking or running on uneven surfaces – exercise on even surfaces if you can.

 - Warm up and stretch your muscles before playing sport.